 We are a not-for-profit residential recovery facility governed by an active volunteer board of directors, including all three of RCR’s current team members.
 Our vision is to provide care based on four unique pillars:

-Cindy Foster is the driving force behind the organization and fills the Executive Director role at Regenesis Centre for Recovery.
+Cindy Foster (she/her) is the driving force behind the organization and fills the Executive Director role at Regenesis Centre for Recovery.
 Cindy earned a Bachelor of the Arts Double Honours degree in Psychology and Political Studies from the University of Manitoba, and is currently working toward her Master of Education in Counselling Psychology, also from the University of Manitoba.
 Currently, Cindy is working as an Addictions Counsellor and has six years of social service experience including working with high-needs youth.
 In addition to her duties as the Executive Director, Cindy provides the in-house counselling sessions.

 Maria Benedict (she/her) and is currently a Policy Development Officer for the Regenesis Centre for Recovery.
 She has years of experience working in recovery with women as both a support worker and rehabilitation counsellor in a women’s only in-treatment program.
 She has Bachelor of Arts from the University of Manitoba and will be planning to continue her education further.
 She is very passionate about building recovery culture and helping to improve/further supports for marginalized individuals.
 In my free time, she likes to volunteer for various organizations, create artwork, cuddle her cats, and spend time with friends/family.

 Policy Development Officer